explore: to travel over (new territory) for adventure or discovery

 Work life had to start at some point, but that hasn’t stopped me from exploring.
-On the contrary; I am currently living and working in the American South.
-Brisket, kolaches, cornbread, crawfish, queso and bacon bloody marys are part of my (not so effective) diet these days.
+On the contrary; since 2017, I’ve been living and working as an expat in the American South.
+Brisket, kolaches and bacon bloody marys are part of my (not so effective) diet these days.

 Not even ten years after the start of my exploring career, and many details of these adventures abroad are fading already.
 Since I plan on adding many more, I started this blog to help me keep track.
 So I can relive these amazing adventures whenever and wherever I want to.
 To inspire any readers along the way would be a bonus.

 TOP 5 TRAVEL HABITS

 It should be clear by now that food means a lot to me.
 I love to discover a new place or culture through its cuisine.
 This comes with the habit of reading too many Yelp reviews and starving my company till I find the perfect spot for dinner.
 I also love to cook, so I often take a cooking class when I travel.